The Legendary Lights of Historic Clifton Mill

 Every night until the night before Christmas Eve you can peek into Santa’s Workshop to see a live Santa at work and then, every 15 minutes or so, watch him check his list and go up the chimney to load his sleigh.

 FAQ about the Legendary Lights of Historic Clifton Mill

 Frequently Asked Questions by years of visitors have been collected below to help you best determine when the best time is for your group to visit our holiday light display…

 Clifton is about 30 miles E of Dayton, 40 miles SW of Columbus, 9 miles S of Springfield, 8 miles NE of Xenia, 3 miles E of Yellow Springs, 3 miles N of Cedarville in Greene County.
 Click here for detailed directions.

 What are the Dates?

 The light display starts the day after Thanksgiving and is on every night through December 31.
-On Christmas Eve, Christmas and New Year’s Eve we close at 8 pm.
+On Christmas Eve, Christmas, and New Year’s Eve at 8 pm.